simongonzalezdc/kyanite.sh/docs/archive/enhancement-mobile.md

 ---

-### 8. 🎨 Rhyme Highlighting
+### 8. ðŸŽ¨ Rhyme Highlighting

 **Use Case:** See rhyme patterns visually

 **Display:**
 ```
 [CHORUS]
-I still see her shadow by the door    A ┐
+I still see her shadow by the door    A â”
-Her collar jingles in my dreams        B │ Color-coded
+Her collar jingles in my dreams        B â”‚ Color-coded
-The scent of cedar never felt so       C │ (subtle tint)
+The scent of cedar never felt so       C â”‚ (subtle tint)
-The house is quiet, but it's not       A ┘
+The house is quiet, but it's not       A â”˜
 ```

 **Features:**